 Buscemi served as a UCF long snapper from 2005-07, while Costantini was on the staff from 2000-03.

-In his second stint at UCF, Lorenzo Costantini begins his second straight year with the Knights in 2014, working as the Knights' defensive line coach.
+In his second stint at UCF, Lorenzo Costantini begins his third straight year with the Knights in 2015, working as the Knights' defensive line coach.

 Costantini has been a defensive line coach at five schools in his career.
 He spent 2012 with Southern Miss after serving on the UAB staff from 2007-11.

 Costantini was part of the memorable 2013 season in which UCF won a school-record 12 games, the American Athletic Conference title and the Tostitos Fiesta Bowl.
 The Black and Gold finished ranked No. 10 in the country as it defeated two top-10 teams (No. 6/5 Baylor and No. 8/6 Louisville) along the way.

 The UCF defense held 10 of its 13 opponents to under their scoring averages during 2013 even though it used several freshmen throughout the season.
 And UCF amassed 29 sacks while giving up just 22.

 At Southern Miss, Costantini helped Jamie Collins earn a spot on the All-C-USA First Team as he led the team with 92 tackles, 20 tackles for loss and 10 sacks.
 He also forced four fumbles and broke up five passes.
 Costantini also guided Elliott Henigan to all-conference status at UAB following a three-year stint at Tulane.